lambdamikel/LambdaSpeak/README.md

 - &E7: the DecTalk / Epson firmware supports Spanish and English text-to-speech.
 This enables the English mode.
 This is the default for LambdaSpeak.
 Does not apply to DK'tronics or SSA-1 mode (for these, there is no text-to-speech, but phonemes are being sent to LambdaSpeak, and the text-to-phoneme translation is performed by the SSA-1 or DK'tronics CPC driver software).

 - &E6: Spanish language mode!
 Not really tested, but should work.

+- &E5: enables the *fast getters mode*.
+The firmware offers a couple of "getter" methods / control bytes which can be used to query / acquire the current settings of LambdaSpeak, e.g., the current volume, current voice number, etc. These "getter" methods / control bytes follow a certain "data transmission" protocol.
+If a getter method is invoked, LambdaSpeak first puts a zero-byte onto the Z80 / CPC data bus (note that all LambdaSpeak modes use a non-zero "ready" signal on the data bus), then waits a couple of microseconds, next puts the requested value (e.g., the current volume) on the data bus for the same amount of time, and then puts another zero-byte on the databus, before returning to normal LambdaSpeak operation (i.e., the **ready signal** of the corresponding mode is given on the databus).
+Notice that the zero-byte is reserved for this syncronization purpose, and the "getter" methods / control bytes will never return a zero value (i.e., there is no zero volume, no voice number zero, etc.) Hence, a program reading these values can check for these zero-padded values to read them.
+Using &E5, the describe time delays are short, suitable for machine code programs that want to read the LambdaSpeak settings.
+The values are only visible for a couple of microseconds on the databus.

+- &E4: using the *slow getters mode*, the requested setting value is much longer visible on the databus, i.e., a couple of microseconds.
+This mode is suitable for (slower) BASIC programs that want to read the LambdaSpeak settings.

+- &E3: LambdaSpeak offers a PCM sample-playing mode - it emulates the **Amdrum drum computer**.
+In this mode, every byte sent to port &FFxx (xx = arbitrary) will immediatly be played as an 8bit PCM sample.
+THe **Amdrum software** works out of the box in this mode, and sample quality is surprsingly good / high.
+This mode can only be exited by power-cycling LambdaSpeak.
+All interrupts are disabled, for maximimum processing speed and sample quality.
+Hence, even the reset button of LambdaSpeak is ineffective.

 More soon...